CMaC253/BeautifulCampbellsChunkySoupNFL/README.md

 Based on the tutorial provided by Moondra: https://www.youtube.com/watch?v=MX33Yoa-EvE

-To use this script, clone "automatemysou.py
+## To use this script:
+ - clone "AutomateMySoup.py"
+ - navigate to the folder